croissantking/G3-Personality-Card-USB/README.md

 3/7/2024 Updated the readme to explain what's needed to get the Firelink chip to work.
 <br><br>
 21/7/2024 Updated the Whisper schematic to V3, which includes layout improvements as well as worked out values for the Unitrode and power-on circuits, although they are not yet tested.
 Also uploaded a brand new Wings V1 schematic.
 Updated the readme accordingly.
+<br><br>
+25/7/2024 Uploaded Whisper V4 and Wings V2 schematics, which includes corrections to the startup circuit, now tested and working.